OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 ## Nehemiah 10:1

-Now on the sealed document were the names of:
+Upon the sealed document were the names of:

-Nehemiah the governor, the son of Hacaliah, and Zedekiah,
+Nehemiah the governor, son of Hacaliah, and Zedekiah,

 ## Nehemiah 10:2